GitGuru4DevOps-Venkatesh/Job-Support-DevOps/README.md

              name: logstash-config
    ```

-   - Also, create a `logstash-config.yaml` for the Logstash configuration:
+   c- Also, create a `logstash-config.yaml` for the Logstash configuration:
    ```yaml
    apiVersion: v1
    kind: ConfigMap